McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 ## 2.5.0

-- **Change**: Add new colors `--CODE-BLOCK-color` and `--CODE-BLOCK-BG-color` for a fallback of syntax highlightning in case `guessSyntax=true` is set.
-Ideally they are set to the same values as the ones from your chosen chroma style.
+- **Change**: New colors `--CODE-BLOCK-color` and `--CODE-BLOCK-BG-color` were added to provide a fallback for Hugos syntax highlightning in case `guessSyntax=true` is set.
+Ideally the colors are set to the same values as the ones from your chosen chroma style.

 ---